AlexHoebart-ICPDR/filehash/README.md

 files, as such "files" may represent remote media assets, etc.

-If you want to use the BLAKE2b hash algorithm, either the Sodium PHP extension or paragonie/sodium_compat polyfill are required.
+If you want to use the BLAKE2b hash algorithm, either the Sodium PHP extension or paragonie/sodium_compat polyfill is required.

 Installation <!-- This section is required. -->
 ------------